ghc/ghc/docs/users_guide/using.rst

              (a Data.Type.Equality.:~: b) -> b Data.Type.Equality.:~: a
                    -- Defined in Data.Type.Equality

-    This flag also enables the printing of *inferred* type variables inside braces.
-See :ref:`inferred-vs-specified`.

 .. ghc-flag:: -fprint-explicit-kinds
     :shortdesc: Print explicit kind foralls and kind arguments in types.
         See also :extension:`KindSignatures`